karma-runner/karma/README.md

 ## Testing frameworks support

-Testacular is not a testing framework, so that you can use pretty much anything you like.
+Testacular is not an assertion framework, so for that you can use pretty much anything you like.

 However, we provide an adapter for [Jasmine].
 If you wanna write an adapter for your favourite testing framework, that's great - check out [adapter/jasmine.src.js](https://github.com/vojtajina/testacular/blob/master/adapter/jasmine.src.js) and write your own.

-## Why am I doing this ?
+## Why am I doing this?

-During development of [AngularJS], we've been using [JSTD] for testing.
-I really think, it's a great idea.
-Unfortunately, we had many problems with JSTD, so we decided to write our own tool, without testing frameworks or anything you actually don't need.
-Just a simple tool for execution JavaScript, that is stable and fast.
-That's why we use awesome [Socket.io] library.
-More than that, with [Node.js], we can execute JavaScript even without any browser, which is much faster, so it's very helpful during development, when we need to get the feedback as quick as possible.
+Throughout the development of [AngularJS], we've been using [JSTD] for testing.
+I really think that JSTD is a good idea.
+Unfortunately, we had many problems with JSTD, so we decided to write our own test runner based on the same idea.
+We wanted a simple tool just for executing JavaScript tests that is both stable and fast.
+That's why we use the awesome [Socket.io] library.
+More than that, with [Node.js], we can execute JavaScript without the overhead of a browser, which is much faster.
+This speed is very helpful during development when we need to get feedback as quick as possible.

 ## Development